markjivko/kronup-php/docs/Api/BillingApi.md

 ## `subscriptionUpdate()`

-> Billing Update the Subscription Price Plan for the current Organization
+> Update the Subscription Price Plan for the current Organization

 {: .new-title }
 > #️⃣ Execute example in terminal